Welcome to our comprehensive guide to the Moselle Valley!

 Metz has more than 2000 years of history.
 Monuments, churches and museums that deserve an extended stay are:

-• the banks of the Moselle, popular place for strolling in Messins, including the esplanade and the Saulcy lake.
+- the banks of the Moselle, a popular place for strolling in Messins, including the esplanade and the Saulcy Lake.

 North of Metz, the valley presents only a succession of installations scattered over an area of exceptional industrial density.

-The industrial river is dotted with localities which until recently housed forges, foundries, steelworks, sheet metal works, wire-drawing works …
+The industrial river is dotted with localities that, until recently, housed forges, foundries, steelworks, sheet metal works, wire-drawing works, etc.

-In this setting that is not very advantageous for the tourist, there are nevertheless some popular attractions, notably in Amnéville-les-Bains.
+Although this setting is not very advantageous for tourists, there are nevertheless some popular attractions, notably in Amnéville-les-Bains.

 Amnéville-les-Bains